kevinheavey/fifa18-even-more-player-data/README.md

 1. I wanted more fields.
 This dataset contains extra fields such as International Reputation, traits and specialities.
 2. Efficiency:
     - The original project all takes place in a Jupyter notebook.
-I've rebuilt it in .py files.
+I've rebuilt the crawler as a Python package.
     - The original project runs synchronously.
 I can only imagine that this takes several hours.
+3. I've stored the data using the .feather format alongside .csv - this is more convenient for Python and R users
-3. Fun
+4. Fun

 ## Future improvements: